karavanlarp/karavanlarp.github.io/eng/world/leonte.md

 **Saints**

 A saint is an alenti has done something very important or shown a good example with their deeds and loyalty.
 A saint is always named posthumously, by the Synod and the priests of Atrepe.
-The name of the saint is then recorded in the Book of the Blessed kept in Atrepe’s Grant Temple.
+The name of the saint is then recorded in the Book of the Blessed kept in Atrepe’s Grand Temple.

-By the last count there are over 500 of saints, and each of them watches over a small aspect of Imperial life like they used to in their lifetime.
+By the last count there are over 500 saints, and each of them watches over a small aspect of Imperial life like they used to in their lifetime.
 Many of them have their own orders, the members of which are dedicated to following the example of that particular saint.

 Saints: